mdn/content/files/en-us/web/privacy/third-party_cookies/index.md

 Going forward in this article, we'll mainly be talking about the second case above, where third-party content is embedded into a site and makes its own requests, which result in third-party cookies being sent.
 Let's further illustrate the example mentioned above with a fictional company, which has separate domains for its online shop (`shop.site`), community discussion forums (`forum.site`), and customer service and returns (`service.site`).

-Each site has an embedded sign-in widget, hosted at `auth.site`, to persist sign-in status across sites.
-A user can go to any one of those sites and sign in, resulting in a cookie being set on the browser for `auth.site` containing a session ID.
-When the user goes to one of the other sites, the embedded `auth.site` instance will have access to the session ID cookie set when the user signed in over on the first site.
-It can send that up to the server, check it is still valid, and if so, sign in that site immediately.
+Each of the three sites has an embedded sign-in widget, hosted at `auth.site`, to persist sign-in status across sites.
+A user can sign in to any of those sites, creating a cookie set on the browser for `auth.site` containing a session ID.
+When the user goes to one of the other sites, the embedded `auth.site` instance will have access to the session ID cookie set when the user signs in on the first site.
+It can send that to the server, check it is still valid, and sign in to that site immediately.

 ![visual representation of the above third-party sign-in system description](3pc-example.png)